 The best relationship in the entire book is between Amisha and Ravi who are an absolute riot when they start insulting each other.
 Again, it messes with the picture in my head of demure Indian ladies and how they should behave with men not related to them but it’s worth it as it is so funny.
 When Amisha first meets Ravi she discovers he has been refused a job at Deepak’s family mill as he is a Dalit – an untouchable.
 The caste system in India is complicated but the Dalit are considered the lowest caste and as such are discriminated against by the higher castes who won’t even tolerate their presence.
 As a consequence, Dalits often live in squalor as they find it hard getting jobs and are often refused medical care.
 Amisha, unfazed by his untouchability, hires Ravi as a servant and he eventually becomes her confidante.
 While there are a few disgruntlements about Ravi’s status by Deepak, no one else seems to care until it becomes necessary to the plot but I loved Ravi and Amisha together.

 In between the chapters about Amisha, we follow Jaya as she embraces her Indian heritage while coming to terms with her losses and disappointments.
 Jaya’s relationship with her mother has always been a difficult one since her mother often seems distant emotionally but when Jaya learns about her childhood, everything starts to make sense and as she shares Amisha’s story with her mother, the bond between them begins to heal.
 There are some quite emotional conversations between the two of them as they speak over the telephone, but the most moving one is a simple I love you.

 There are a few niggles with how Jaya interacts with Ravi’s family as she seems almost like a fairy godmother sent to wave her magic wand over their troubles and make all their wishes come true.
-However, you will enjoy the story far more if you just enjoy it as a fairytale and don’t question it too much.
+However, you will enjoy the story far more if you don’t question it too much.